 Music festivals are typically reserved for the summer-time when stages crop up in parks and throngs of people camp out to see all their favourite artists in one place.
 Such events usually celebrate and thrive off of proximity – all of these musicians to see and things to do, all in one place.
 The EFG London Jazz Festival, however, celebrates jazz by spreading it all through the city for everyone to enjoy.

-A 10-day festival, from November 11-20, the EFG London Jazz Festival sees jazz absolutely take over the city of London.
-We’re talking over 300 shows, at more than 60 venues, with in excess of 2000 performers.
-Global legends of the scene and young emerging talent will stand shoulder-to-shoulder on stage and in the audiences, with performers from around the world in attendance.
-A number of now-established names can in fact point to the EFG London Jazz Festival as being one of their first ever live performances.
-It’s a celebration of the best the jazz world has to offer, regardless of how well known or prolific they may be as of yet!
+A 10-day festival, from November 10-19, the EFG London Jazz Festival sees jazz take over the city of London.
+We’re talking over 400 shows and events, at almost 100 venues, with more than 2000 performers.
+Global legends of the scene and young emerging talent will stand shoulder-to-shoulder on stage and in the audience, with performers from around the world in attendance.

 The festival strands

-There is also considerable attention being paid to making sure that some of London’s iconic jazz venues are highlighted.
-Their ‘Celebrating the Jazz Clubs‘ performances will take place in some of the venues that have fuelled London’s jazz scene.
-Expect incredible performances in locations ranging from the Royal Albert Hall, to the Vortex Jazz Club, Pizza Express (yes, that Pizza Express), Café OTO, and more.
+And to honour the city’s tradition of jazz, they’re making sure to highlight some of London’s iconic jazz venues.
+The ‘Celebrating the Jazz Clubs‘ performances will take place in some of the venues that have fuelled London’s jazz scene.
+Expect incredible performances in locations ranging from the Royal Albert Hall to the Vortex Jazz Club, Pizza Express (yes, that Pizza Express), Café OTO, and more.

 Don’t-miss performances at the EFG London Jazz Festival